Anita Mui: Singing career

-In 1982, encouraged by her sister, Mui competed in the first New Talent Singing Awards.
+In 1982, encouraged by her sister, Mui competed in the first New Talent Singing Awards, organised by TVB and Capital Artists, in her stage name Yi Na.
 There, Mui got a big break by emerging champion with the song "The Windy Season" (風的季節), originally sung by Paula Tsui, beating over 3,000 contestants.
 Despite her title as "new talent" at that time, she had already been singing for more than 10 years performing as a busker from street and club performances during her childhood.

-For winning the New Talent contest, Mui released her debut album, Debt Heart (心債), with the local record company Capital Artists.
+For winning the New Talent contest, Mui signed a recording contract with Capital Artists and released her debut album, Debt Heart (心債), under her real name with Capital Artists.
 The album drew a lukewarm response from the market.
 However, her subsequent albums, Red (赤色梅艷芳) (1983) and Leaping in the Spotlight (飛躍舞台) (1984) fared much better, as she developed her personal style and image, with guidance and support from fashion designer Eddie Lau.
 In 1983 and 1984, she won the RTHK Top 10 Gold Songs awards back to back.

 Her winning streak continued when she won another major award in 1985, her first top 10 Jade Solid Gold Best Female Singer award.
 Thereafter, she won the award every year until 1989.
 She was awarded the Gold Songs Gold Awards (金曲金獎) in 1989 for the ballad "Song of the Sunset" (夕陽之歌), which became one of her signature songs throughout her career.
 In 1985, at the age of 21, Mui held her first concert lasting 15 nights (thus being one of the youngest singers to hold a concert at the Hong Kong Coliseum).